Statutes of the Association

 (3) Furthermore the members have to pay an annual membership fee, the height of which is defined each year by the general assembly of members for the next business year of the association.

-(4) Members, who do not pay the current membership fee up to the end of the business year of the association and who do not pay it in spite of two reminders by registered letter to the last address given to the ASSOCIATION and in spite of being granted a additional period of at least a fortnight can be excluded of the ASSOCIATION after expiry of this second period.
+(4) Members, who do not pay the current membership fee up to the end of the business year of the association and who do not pay it in spite of two reminders by letter or e-mail to the last (email-)address given to the ASSOCIATION and in spite of being granted a additional period of at least a fortnight can be excluded of the ASSOCIATION after expiry of this second period.

 § 8 Rights of the Members

 (1) The members are entitled to take part in the general assemblies and other activities of the ASSOCIATION.
 For participation in special events a separate fee can be charged.